 Olive oil-makes a softer bar that has wonderful moisturizing properties, but does not give much of a lather.
 Up to 50% is recommended.

 Castor oil-helps stabilize the lather created by the other oils.
 While it is recommended to use no more than 10% because too much castor oil can make your bar feel sticky, we are going to use slightly more in this recipe because the lathering properties really help when working the soap through your hair.
-I have never had a problem with my shampoo bar felling sticky.
+I have never had a problem with my shampoo bar feeling sticky.

 Tallow-makes a hard bar with great cleansing properties.
 Use up to 50%.
 (I rendered the beef fat from a cow we had butchered to make tallow.
 You can substitute palm oil in this recipe which has the same benefits as beef tallow.
 Just be sure to recalculate your ingredients to be sure your lye/water ratio is accurate.)